SpencerMcCrory/SpencerMcCrory/README.md

 # 👋 Hi, I'm Spencer McCrory

 ## 💻 About Me

-- 💡 Passionate about building secure, scalable, and user-focused applications
-- 🎓 Current Software Engineering student at McMaster University
+- 🎓 Software Engineering student at McMaster University with an Advanced Diploma in Computer Programming & Analysis (3.95 GPA)
+- 💡 Passionate about developing **secure, scalable, and user-focused software**
-- 🌐 Experienced in **frontend and backend development**
+- 🌐 Hands-on experience in **full-stack development, RESTful APIs, and database design**
+- 🤝 Strong collaborator with project experience in **team-based Agile environments**
+- 🚀 Seeking a **co-op opportunity** to apply my skills, contribute to impactful projects, and continue learning from industry professionals

 ## 🔧 Tech Stack